Science Math Resource Center Advisory Board

 Mary Alice Carlson is Associate Professor of Mathematics Education in the Department of Mathematical Sciences at Montana State University.
 She is a former elementary and middle school teacher whose love of learning led her to earn a Ph.D. in Curriculum and Instruction with a focus in Mathematics Education from the University of Nebraska.
 Dr. Carlson’s teaching focuses on the preparation of future mathematics teachers and on the professional development of current elementary, middle, and high school educators.
 Her research interests include teaching and learning mathematical modeling and exploring innovative formats for teacher professional development.
 Dr. Carlson is Principle Investigator for the National Science Foundation AISL project Montana Models: Connecting Local and Disciplinary Practices through University-Community Partnerships and the DR K-12 project Advancing Equity and Strengthening Teaching through Mathematical Modeling.
 She is also senior personnel for the DR K-12 Co-Learning Math Teaching Project.
 When she is not teaching or engaged in research, Dr. Carlson enjoys hiking with her two dogs, fishing, and spending time with her family.

-Ann Dutton Ewbank is professor and Education department head at Montana State University, Bozeman.
+Ann Dutton Ewbank is professor at Montana State University, Bozeman.
 She researches school library advocacy and is a member-leader in the American Library Association.
 A tireless advocate, Ewbank has direct experience working with elected officials at the federal, state, and local levels to enact positive policy for school library programs.

 John Graves is a nearly 40 year educator.
 He has 30 years experience as a middle school teacher during which time he taught 6th-8th grade science as well as 8th grade language arts.
 He began teaching at the university level in 1988 and has done adjunct and full-time teaching ever since.
 He began teaching in the MSSE Program when it began in 1996 and has been full time since 2008.
 His online teaching experience began in the mid 1990s.
 His professional passions include online teaching, classroom research, teacher efficacy, NGSS and teacher professional development.